NICKGAV82/PEDALBOARD-PRO/README.md

 # Pedalboard Pro
 Pedalboard Pro is a fictional company that offers a custom design and build service.
-The website aims to showcase the services they offer and also act as a first point of conact between the company and the client.
+The website aims to showcase the services they offer and also act as a first point of contact between the company and the client.

 This project has been created as part of my level 5 diploma web application course.